 v3.4 was rolled out to all Citizen Space customers on Tuesday 26 September 2017.
 Read on for details and if you have any questions, do get in touch with your account manager.

-We updated the .xlsx export of Users so it now includes the date that each person last logged in.
+We updated the .xlsx export of Users so it now includes an extra column showing whether a user's profile is "active" or "suspended".
 This should make it much easier for you to manage user access on your Citizen Space instance and remove any deprecated profiles for people who no longer need access to the site.

 We also introduced a specific error message to help you avoid adding duplicate users.
 Citizen Space will now let you know if an email address is already registered in your instance when you're trying to add a new user.

 From a data protection perspective, we'd recommend it's good practice to review Citizen Space usage across your admins from time to time and make sure that only people who still need access have login details.
 For example if people have moved on from your organisation, it's worth having a tidy up and removing their user profiles.